-Five thousand years on - and the Minotaur, or M as he is known to his colleagues, is working as a line chef at Grub’s Rib in Carolina, keeping to himself, keeping his horns down, trying in vain to put his past behind him.
+Five thousand years after leaving the Cretan Labyrinth, the Minotaur – or M as he is known to his colleagues – is working as a line chef at Grub’s Rib in Carolina, keeping his horns down, trying in vain to put his past behind him.
 He leads an ordered lifestyle in a shabby trailer park where he tinkers with cars, writes and re-writes to-do lists and observes the haphazard goings on around him.
 Outwardly controlled, M tries to hide his emotional turmoil as he is transported deeper into the human world of deceit, confusion and need.

 See more reviews

-STEVEN SHERRILL is an Assistant Professor of English at Penn State, Altoona, earned an MFA in Poetry from Iowa Writers’ Workshop and was the recipient of a National Endowment for the Arts Fellowship for Fiction in 2002.
-His work has appeared in Best American Poetry, The Kenyon Review and The Georgia Review.
+Steven Sherrill is the author of five novels and a collection of poetry, and is an Associate Professor of English and Integrative Arts at Penn State Altoona.
+He earned an MFA in Poetry from Iowa Writers’ Workshop and was the recipient of a National Endowment for the Arts Fellowship for Fiction.
+His work has appeared in Best American Poetry, the Kenyon Review and the Georgia Review.
 He lives in Pennsylvania.